LogoLogo

 Step 3 — Add actions

-Once you've configured your plugin(s), it's time to add actions.
+Once you've configured your provider, it's time to add actions.

 Actions are the basic building blocks that make up your Garden project.
-The four actions kinds are Build, Deploy, Test, and Run and how they're configured depends on the action kind and type.
+The different action types determine how they're executed.

 We recommend putting each action in its own garden.yml file and locating it next to any source files.

-Here's a simple example with actions for deploying an ephemeral database and an API server alongside a Test action for running integration tests:
+Here's a simple example with actions for deploying an ephemeral database and an API server, and a Test action for running integration tests:

 # In db/garden.yml